 For each of these areas of learning, the EEC provides children with support as they work to develop skills that are just beyond their current levels.
 As children acquire the necessary skills, less and less support is offered and children ultimately accomplish tasks independently.

-The three Early Education Centers will seek accreditation by the National Association of Education for Young Children (www.naeyc.org– NAEYC).
+The three Early Education Centers are accredited by the National Association of Education for Young Children (www.naeyc.org– NAEYC).
 Ensuring the quality of children’s experiences in early childhood programs and promoting positive child outcomes is at the heart of NAEYC accreditation standards and criteria.